Belgian steel workers clash with police over job losses

 Masked protesters threw broken paving stones at police who were barricading a street leading to the residence of Belgian Prime Minister Elio Di Rupo.
-Traffic in much of central Brussels was paralysed.
+Traffic in much of central Brussels was paralyzed.

 Di Rupo on Thursday cancelled a trip to a summit in Latin America to meet with union leaders after ArcelorMittal, the world’s biggest steelmaker, said it would shut facilities at Liege, in the east of Belgium, with the likely loss of 1,300 jobs.